Minhaj-Rahat/Cimalir/README.md

 # Cimalir
+This repo contains the implementation code for "CIMALIR: Cross-Platform IoT Malware Clustering using Intermediate Representation"
 # Documentation
 - Create an object for MalAnalyzer class, specify the Ghidra headless executable path
 - Check whether any binary is packed using *check_upx_packer()* and unpack those binaries